Have a Nice Day (Bon Jovi song): Composition

 According to the sheet music published at Musicnotes.com by Alfred Publishing Company Inc., "Have a Nice Day" is set in the time signature of common time written in the key of E Major with a "driving rock" tempo of 130 beats per minute.
 Jon Bon Jovi's vocal range in the song spans from B3-C♯5.
 The sheet music lists the musical style of the song as arena rock, hard rock, pop rock, and album rock.
 It features "trademark big Bon Jovi choruses and catchy hooks" and has a message that can be taken in different ways.
 It has also been described as 'defiant' and as containing a "propulsive blast of power chords, drum beats, and sneering vocals".
 The song's defiant message is intentionally discordant from its "smilely-face sounding" title, and its chorus "counsels renewed conviction in the face of setbacks, optimism against opposition, standing your moral ground regardless of the consequences".

 Release and promotion

 "Have a Nice Day" was released to radio on August 8, 2005, and physical and digital singles were released in various regions on August 30, 2005.
+Two days later, Island Records released the song as a CD single in Japan.
 In Australia, the song was issued as a CD single on September 5, 2005, while in the United Kingdom, it was released on the same format on September 12.
 Bon Jovi performed the song live on The Oprah Winfrey Show, and ran a promotion on MLB.com in September 2005 which gave a full-length video stream of the music video for "Have a Nice Day".
 Bon Jovi also allowed the video for "Have a Nice Day" to be viewed on their website.